shepherliu/multichain-cloud/README.md

   Finally all the uploaded file, folder and website will show on the dapp web pages.
 Now we are support to mint NFTs with the uploaded images, audios and videos.

 ***Future Plans***:

-   *1. Multi Chain Full Support.*

-   *2. Swarm Storage Full Support.*
+   *1. Swarm Storage Full Support.*

-   *3. Arweave Storage Full Support.*
+   *2. Arweave Storage Full Support.*

-   *4. File/Folder Encrypt And Decrypt Support.*

-   *5. User friendly design*

 ***Resources:***